K and K Sound

 The good news is, probably not.
 On most basses, especially if you have a good quality (or better) bridge, the vibrations from all four strings are pretty fairly equal by the time they reach the bridge wing.
 Very few people complain of unbalanced sound from their strings.
 So you really probably don't need to spend extra money putting an element in each side of the bridge.

 But don't let that stop you if you really want to.
 After some pickup systems were custom-created from separate components, systems using a pair of Bass Max pickups - with one out of phase from the other - became popular among some users.
 As a result, occasionally I have special-ordered several "Double Bass Max" systems for users.
 This system is similar to the Bass Master Pro, but a second out-of-phase Bass Max replaces the Double Big Twin transducer; it is out of phase in order to avoid the phase cancellation that could occur.

-The Double Bass Max System Includes two specially built Bass Max transducers wired to a stereo endpin jack, a stereo (TRS) cable, and two channel preamplifier with volume, overall gain, tone controls for each channel, and mixed output.
+The Double Bass Max System includes two specially built Bass Max transducers wired to a stereo endpin jack, a stereo (TRS) cable, and two channel preamplifier with volume, overall gain, tone controls for each channel, and mixed output.
 The Pickup Only version has the pair of pickups wired to a single TRS jack.
 I can also have the pickups wired IN phase, or have both pickups wired to a standard mono connection, at your request.
-Simply make any special requests in the shopping cart at checkout (there's a comments box on the last page).

 Add a Preamp and FREE Mounting Kit!